-I am a Bevier Fellow in the English Department at Rutgers University, where I defended my PhD in 2021.
-I specialize in American cultural history from the Early Republic to Modernism, with particular focus on circulation and reception, cultural geography, genre, and digital humanities.
+I am a Bevier Fellow in the English Department at Rutgers University, where I received my PhD in 2021.
+I specialize in American cultural history from the Early Republic to Modernism, with particular focus on circulation and reception, cultural geography, genre, and humanities data science.

 My book project, “Reading Regions: Cultural Geography and American Literature, 1852-1925,” combines literary, historical, and quantitative analysis to argue that the emergence of a nationally-incorporated cultural field in America galvanized regional differences rather than subsuming them.
 Americans read differently in different parts of the country; by catering to these differences, authors and editors developed the period’s dominant literary styles and media formats.
 Tracing this dynamic relationship as it unfolded spatially in the circulation of books, newspapers, magazines, and library checkouts, I remap the literary marketplace to show how literature of all genres not only represented regions but also played a crucial mediating role in the process by which they were reproduced.